 5. Eat Street Food on Yangon’s 19th Street

 China Town’s 19th street turns into a bbq paradise in the evening.
 Pick up a basket, fill it with veggies on a stick, meat or fish on a stick and point where you will sit.
 They will grill it on the barbecue for you and bring it to your table, drink it with a local beer and your dinner is complete!
 Looking for a little party?
 The busy, but entertaining Ko San Bar sells mojito’s for 1$.
 Made with local rum and sold for such a small price you can’t blame them for always being filled up.
 19th Street is the place to be in the evening for not only locals, but now also travelers and backpackers.
 Get a bear or mojito, find yourself a place to eat and just enjoy.

 6. The Sule Pagoda and the Maha Bandula Park

 There you go, 6 things to do in the beautiful Yangon!
 Heading further into Myanmar?
-Don’t forget to check out our ultimate Myanmar Bucket List with over 60 things to do in Myanmar.
+Don’t forget to check out our ultimate Myanmar Bucket List with over 60 things to do in Myanmar and to read our Myanmar Travel Guide so you know everything you need to know before going to Myanmar.
 Loving Myanmar’s cities?
 Be sure to check out our article on 9 Unforgettable things to do in Mandalay, one of Myanmar’s most beautiful cities.
 How about you, have you visited Yangon before?
 Tell us in the comments what your favorite things to do in Yangon is!